The Princesse de Broglie: Description

 The Princesse de Broglie is shown in three-quarters view, her arms resting on a lavishly upholstered, pale gold damask easy chair.
-Her head is tilted to the viewer's left, and her black hair tightly pulled back and bound by blue satin ribbons.
+Her head is tilted to the viewer's left, and her black hair is tightly pulled back and bound by blue satin ribbons.
 She is pictured in the family home at 90 rue de l'Université in Paris, in an evening dress that implies she is about to go out for the evening.
-She is dressed in the height of contemporary Parisian fashion, in particular the opulent Second Empire fashions then current in clothing, jewelry and furniture.
+She is dressed in the height of contemporary Parisian fashion, in particular the opulent Second Empire fashions then current in clothing, jewellery, and furniture.
 She wears a gold embroidered evening shawl, and an off-the-shoulder, pale blue satin hoop skirt gown, with short sleeves and a lace and ribbon trim, highly emblematic of 1850s evening dress.
 Her hair is covered with a sheer frill trimmed with matching blue ribbon knots, and is swept back with a centre parting.

-Her adornments include a necklace, tasseled earrings and bracelets on each wrist.
+Her adornments include a necklace, tasselled earrings and bracelets on each wrist.
 Her pendant with cross pattée signifies her piety, and was perhaps designed by Fortunato Pio Castellani or Mellerio dits Meller.
 Her earrings are made from cascades of small natural pearls.
-Her left wrist has a bracelet of roped pearls; the one on her right is made of enameled red and diamond set gold links.
-The necklace is held by a double looped chain holding a gold pendant, which appears to be an original Roman bulla.
+Her left wrist has a bracelet of roped pearls; the one on her right is made of enamelled red and diamond-set gold links.
+The necklace is held by a double-looped chain holding a gold pendant, which appears to be an original Roman bulla.